fluid-project/jira-to-11ty/src/issues/INFRA-82.md

     {
       "author": "Giovanni Tirloni",
       "date": "2017-09-21T11:01:42.209-0400",
-      "body": "I have uploaded version 3.6.14 of VidyoDesktop this morning.\n\n@@Justin Obara could you try that and see if it fixes this issue?
+      "body": "I have uploaded version 3.6.14 of VidyoDesktop this morning.\n\nJustin Obara could you try that and see if it fixes this issue?
 Thanks in advance.\n"
     },
     {
       "author": "Justin Obara",
       "date": "2017-09-21T13:39:24.715-0400",
-      "body": "@@Giovanni Tirloni I tried with v3.6.14 of VidyoDesktop and it still crashes.
+      "body": "Giovanni Tirloni I tried with v3.6.14 of VidyoDesktop and it still crashes.
 I also tried with the Vidyo Neo client, and didn't see this particular issue there.\n"
     },
     {
       "author": "Giovanni Tirloni",